barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 Wang Junshi is a statistics student.
-But he is also very interested in theoretical statistics(causal inference, statistical inference, statistical learning, time series analysis, biostat) and is open for all interesting opportunities in these fields.
+He has been focused on mathematical statistics(statistical learning, statistical inference, causal inference,) and is currently enthusiastically learning about AI safety(Reinforcement learning, active learning, inverse reinforcement learning).
+He is passionate about academic research and is looking for a gap year research opportunity about inverse reinforcement learning in 2023.
 He has strong sense of social responsibility and is ready to commit and serve.

 ### More Information